1/3 Ounce of Sour Cream to Tbsp Conversion

 FAQs on sour cream volume to weight conversion

-1/3 ounces of sour cream equals how many US tablespoons?
+1/3 ounce of sour cream equals how many US tablespoons?

-How much is 0.617 US tablespoons of sour cream in ounces?
+How much is 0.617 US tablespoon of sour cream in ounces?

 Weight to Volume Conversions - Cooking Ingredients